Coffee Myths: Robusta vs Arabica

 Right now, there are no standards for Robusta (as opposed to existing standards for Arabica).

-Actually, minimal standards are developing as we speak, but they’re not widely known.
+Minimal standards are developing, but they’re not widely known.

 Most Robusta Coffee is being Combined With Other Robusta Coffee